coolcarly/coolcarly.github.io/blog/2024/May/job-prospects.md

 - Alkyd resins (derived from animal fats): often used in paints.
 Alkyd emulsions reduce the organic solvent content in paint and have potential to remove the need for organic solvent.([Hofland](https://www.sciencedirect.com/science/article/pii/S0300944011000324#fig0030))
 - oxazolines

-Questions: What will sucess look like as an employee?
-Will I be given the opportunity to grow?
-I am looking for a place where I can have a wide range of responsibilities.
-I want to perform innovative research to solve problems, assist in technical knowledge.
-What are the daily tasks like?
-Will I be on my feet all day?
-Will I get down time to think?
-Will I be given opportunity to speak or present?

 *Date: 6.5.2024* <br/>
 Received correspondance from Nikita from Evolve Scientific Recruitment: ANSTO would like to meet with me on Friday at 10 am via MS Teams, for a potential Research Chemist role.
 I asked what the interview will be like and she replied "It will be quite casual.
 Some technical questions but more to get to know if you would be a good fit before an onsite interview."
+The next day, Nikita emailed to inform me that the interview was cancelled and instead they would like to meet face-to-face.

-## About
+## About the job
 #### Responsibilities include:
 - Planning and implementing experiments that involve processing of critical minerals, uranium and ores containing radioactivity - leaching, solvent extraction, ion exchange and precipitation techniques.
 - Analyse and assess data, recognise the value of data and identify gaps that need to be filled in order to draw conclusions and develop process solutions.